Greenwich Post-Covid Early Talk Boost Project

 Firstly, included in your £500 investment is support from I CAN via email@example.com or 020 7843 2515.
 It’s best to go to them with any log-in questions, tracker questions or problems with equipment/resources/orders.

-Secondly, 3 SaLTs and 1 qualified teacher and SaLT assistant (from Talking Outcomes & from Therapy Link UK) will be providing a support programme for settings.
-It is likely that most of this will be online but with some on-site visits.
+Thirdly, 3 SaLTs and 1 qualified teacher and SaLT assistant (from Talking Outcomes & from Therapy Link UK) will be providing further online support and hopefully some on-site visits.
 We’ll know more after February half term.

 Finally we are aiming to provide some support from SaLT students after March.
 Again, we’re not sure what this will look like or whether it will be available to everyone.
-More details will follow in the Spring.
+More details will follow in March.

 Possibly.
 If you have indicated on your sign-up form that you would welcome support form students, then we are considering this option for you.
 We are liaising with London Universities to see if we can make this work as we believe it could be beneficial to students and settings.
 Sarah Beckett firstname.lastname@example.org is the SaLT to contact if you have ideas or queries about student involvement.